Ibilex (Cefalexin Monohydrate)

 What Is Ibilex Used For?

-Ibilex is an antibiotic that belongs to a group of medicines called cephalosporins.
-It works by killing bacteria that cause infections in different parts of your body.
+Ibilex contains cefalexin monohydrate, an antibiotic that belongs to a group of medicines called cephalosporins.
+These medicines work by killing the bacteria that are causing your infection.

 Primary Uses

-Ibilex treats bacterial infections in the respiratory tract (throat, tonsils, chest and lungs), nose (sinusitis), ears (otitis media), skin and soft tissue, and kidneys and bladder (urinary tract).
+Ibilex is used to treat bacterial infections in different parts of the body, including: respiratory tract infections (throat, tonsils, chest and lungs), nose infections (sinusitis), ear infections (otitis media), skin and soft tissue infections, and kidney and bladder infections (urinary tract).

 How It Works